 As part of the research, we asked respondents to rank the performance of their teams, and found they fall into three groups:

-The full report is available here, but here’s a quick look at differences between strategies, tactics and tools of the top-performing 16% of marketers and the underperforming 15%.
+Check out the full report here.
+In the meantime, here’s a quick look at differences between strategies, tactics and tools of the top-performing 16% of marketers and the underperforming 15%.